pinojs/express-pino-logger/README.md

 app.use(pino)

 app.get('/', function (req, res) {
-  // each request has its own uuid
+  // each request has its own id
   // so you can track the log of each request
   // by using `req.log`
+  // the ids are cycled every 2^31 - 2
   req.log.info('something else')
   res.send('hello world')
 })